Differential operators on locally analytic Shimura varieties: Shimura varieties as analytic stacks

 For the square on the left, we have the following commutative diagram Taking the relative de Rham stacks along the vertical arrows, we have a commutative diagram by Proposition \ref{propdRstackOfShLA}.

 To show that it is Cartesian, since the square on the right has been shown to be Cartesian, it suffices to verify it for the bigger square By tracing the construction, the induced map is induced by where the second map is as in the proof of Proposition \ref{propdRstackOfShLA}.
-The isomorphism shows that Since \(\mX^{\tor,\la}_{K^{p}}\to \mX^{\tor,\sm}_{K^{p}}\) is a \(!\)-surjection by Lemma \ref{lemOpenSetsFromFulltoSM} (2), we know that the natural map is an isomorphism. \end{proof}
+The isomorphism shows that